 A few months ago, a Milwaukee business owner (giving his full name) said the same – he would not hire anyone he knew to have signed the recall petitions.
 I have read this many times over the past months.
 I have also heard several threats of violence; even correlating the new conceal carry law with petitioners coming to their door.

-I have spoken about my detest for CCAP in the past.
 I believe it is flawed and should not legally be made public.
 There are those who use CCAP to make decisions which affect the lives of others.
 Yet, the information on CCAP is not enough to form a complete decision.
 Not only that, but CCAP also commits someone to a life sentence.
 Once their dues are paid, they should be allowed to live as any other citizen without the scrutiny of opinions based on very limited information.

 A matter of public record is one thing.
 If someone wants to take the time to file an open records request and pay for a background check, then so be it.
 But for there to be a searchable database available for the sole purpose of public judgment – that is simply wrong.
 This goes for CCAP and for these online recall petitions.